 How to request materials for pickup

 - Email or call the library with your request.
 If you’re not sure what you want, we’re happy to work with you to pick items out.
 Additionally you can log into your library account and place holds online.

 - We will contact you when they are ready to schedule a pickup.
 We will place them outside in a plastic bag labeled with your first name 5 minutes before your expected arrival.
 Items will already be checked out to you – so feel free to take your bag and go!
-This is a no-contact service, meaning that staff will not be outdoors.

 - During good weather, your items will be placed on top of the bin in the walkway for one less thing that needs to be touched; if it’s rainy, your items will be in the bin.